CU-DBMI/set-website/_posts/2024-09-25-Testing-Scientific-Software.md

 - __Test small and test often__: Focus on unit tests that cover individual functions and methods.
 Catching small errors early prevents larger problems down the line.

-- __Use realistic test data__: When testing your functions, always use test data that reflects the real-world conditions where your software will be applied.
-Avoid the temptation to use "mock" data which can sometimes be challenging to create and might not accurately test capabilities.
+- __Use realistic test data__: When testing your functions, prioritize test data that reflects the real-world conditions where your software will be applied.
+Secondarily, use "mock" or synthetically created data when the real data are too large or complex to test quickly.
+For more on this topic, see ["Prefer Realism Over Isolation" from the Test Doubles chapter in the book Software Engineering at Google](https://abseil.io/resources/swe-book/html/ch13.html#prefer_realism_over_isolation).

 - __Automate your tests__: Use tools like `pytest` and Continuous Integration (CI) services (e.g., GitHub Actions, GitLab CI) to run your tests automatically on every commit.
 This ensures that every update is tested, and bugs are identified early.